holochain/docs-pages/src/glossary.md

 #### Blockchain

 A distributed system that promises [Byzantine fault tolerance](#byzantine-fault-tolerance-bft) by using a [coordination protocol](#coordination-protocol) to get all nodes to agree on a single, shared history of events.
-This history is stored as a [hash chain](#hash-chain) of 'blocks', or bundles of [state changes](#state-change).
+This history is stored as a [hash chain](#hash-chain) of 'blocks', or bundles of [state transitions](#state-transition).
 A blockchain can be public (anyone can join) or permissioned/private (membership is controlled).
 Public blockchains are usually [trustless](#trustless), ensuring tamper-resistance by making cheating more costly than honesty.

 #### Bridge